-The REMS, REMS2, and REMS4 instruction provides both the JEDEC assigned Manufacturer ID and the specific Device ID.
+The REMS, REMS2 and REMS4 instruction provides both the JEDEC assigned Manufacturer ID and the specific Device ID.

-The instruction is initiated by driving the CS# pin low and shift the instruction code "90h", "DFh" or "EFh" followed by two dummy bytes and one byte address (A7~A0).
-After which, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in Figure 30.
-The Device ID values are listed in table of Table 7.
-ID Definitions.
+The instruction is initiated by driving the CS# pin low and shift the instruction code "90h", "DFh" or "EFh" followed by two dummy bytes and one bytes address (A7~A0).
+After which, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in Figure 28.
+The Device ID values are listed in Table 6.
+ID Definitions at each 128 Mb Flash memory.
 If the one-byte address is initially set to 01h, then the Device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.